xwikisas/application-mocca-calendar/application-mocca-calendar-scripts/README.md

     cd /path/to/xwiki-contrib/application-mocca-calendar
     cd application-mocca-calendar-scripts/
-    ~/release-translations.sh
+    ./release-translations.sh
     cd ..
     git commit -m "updating translations from l10n.xwiki.org" git push

 If there are any uncommitted changes to the repository, the script will fail.
+If you want to run it anyway, use the `-f` option.
-To remove all uncommitted changes in **all repositories**, use
+To remove all uncommitted changes in **all application-moccacal repositories**, use

-    cd ./xwiki-trunks
+    cd /path/to/xwiki-contrib/application-mocca-calendar/application-mocca-calendar-scripts/
-    ~/release-translations.sh clean
+    ./release-translations.sh clean

 You migth want to set the environment variables `L10N_USER` and `L10N_PASSWORD` or the script will ask you for your username/password on l10n.xwiki.org.